Introduction

 , which returns the combined

-i.e., 1H-NMR data for the rigid molecules, with experimental shifts and calculated J-couplings.
+set, i.e., 1H NMR data with experimental shifts and calculated J-couplings.

 cheshire_molecules